StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### Homepage

-* In homepage, you will display only available ads.
+* In homepage, you will display only available ads.- almost finished
-* Only authenticated users can interact with the ads (buy).
+* Only authenticated users can interact with the ads (buy).x

 ### Authentication